tlvlp/shellingo/README.md

 # Shellingo
 [![Built With Ratatui](https://img.shields.io/badge/Built_With_Ratatui-000?logo=ratatui&logoColor=fff)](https://ratatui.rs/)

-A simple language-agnostic command line tool for custom vocabulary practice.
+A simple command line tool for custom vocabulary practice.
 (Without the constant harassment of the Duolingo owl)

 > This is the Rust version of the [original java-based project](https://github.com/tlvlp/shellingo-java), because why not.

+> Note: Currently it's a learning project, and not yet a functional tool.

 ## How to use

 1. [Download the latest release for your OS](https://github.com/tlvlp/shellingo/releases)
 2. Create a subfolder named **questions** next to the executable.
 This is the configurable default path to store your questions in.